Milton Fertilizing Lawn Services

 Contact Milton’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Milton.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Biodegradable paper packaging can be placed in yard waste collection (April–November).
-For finished compost, Milton’s municipal program offers bulk delivery and seasonal distribution, providing compost with a typical N-P-K of 1-1-1 to 2-2-2, ideal for improving acidic soil structure.
-In the event of a fertilizer spill, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Milton Department of Public Works
+Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines—while biodegradable paper packaging can be placed in yard waste collection (April–November).
+For finished compost, Milton offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In the event of a fertilizer spill, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent contamination of storm drains.
+Never dispose of fertilizer containers in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 525 Canton Avenue, Milton, MA 02186